18F/dashboard/README.md

 Is there data that you'd like to see about our projects that's not listed here?
 Create an issue!
 We value feedback.

-## How it works

-At it's most basic this is a jekyll site.
-You should be able to clone the repo and run `jekyll serve` with no problems.
-You may need to edit the `_config.yml` file and  comment out line 12 (the `baseurl` field).

-### Installing
+## Installing

-See the [Jekyll documentation](https://jekyllrb.com/) for information about installing requirements for this project.
-In addition, you should install [Bourbon.io](https://bourbon.io).
+First clone this repo.
+Then, install the project and all its dependencies by running `./go init` in your terminal.
+After that, run `./go serve` and visit http://localhost:4000 in your web browser.

-By default you get all of our projects.
+By default you get all of our projects, and the information about them should refresh itself whenever you run `git pull`.
 Which is pretty cool, we think.

-But you might want to make your own.
+If you're a developer and want to experiment with the data you can do so by running `./go submodule` and `./go update_data`.
+This will update the git submodule running behind the scenes.
+This is essentiall the same thing we do to automatically keep these files up to date for you.

+If you're looking to make your own dashboard using this as an example, you can.
 Each project is defined in the `_data/projects.yml` file.
 Fill in all the fields for your project and then create an html file in `pages/projects` and give it a name matching the `name` field in the YAML file.

 ### Structure of a project